-This winter salad with sourdough bread is for those whose tums demand plenty of fibre all year round; that's all of us, with a tangy kefir-dressing.
+This winter salad with sourdough bread is for those whose tums demand plenty of fibre all year round; that's most of us, with a tangy kefir-dressing.

 We look to foods that don't just taste pretty good but will make sure that we also have happy tums.
-Gone are the days when we ate "tasty" meals and then sat up half the night groaning with indigestion; and next morning with a compacted colon.
+Gone are the days when we ate "tasty" meals and then sat up half the night groaning with indigestion; and next morning with a compacted, grumpy colon.

 Since we are gardeners every recipe is adapted to whatever is in season.
 In summer you could use a cucumber and instead of peas we often enjoy young podded fava-beans, simmered gently for about five minutes.
 Never remove their skins; without the fibre they become highly glycemic.